Central Office District

 The Central Office District is the central business district for Downtown Richmond, Virginia.
 The district contains a majority of the city core, with several high rises situated in this region of the city.
-The District houses the Richmond Federal Reserve Bank, Dominion Virginia Power's corporate headquarters, Kanawha Plaza and the Virginia Tourism Corporation.
+The District houses the headquarters of the Fifth District of the Federal Reserve, the Federal Reserve Bank of Richmond.
+It also is home to Dominion Virginia Power's corporate headquarters, Kanawha Plaza and the Virginia Tourism Corporation.
 U.S. Route 60 (South 9th Street) is the main street through the district.